 Senior Adviser in NORLA, Dina Roll-Hansen, is managing the New Voices-programme.

-In January 2018, this spring’s New Voices were announced.
+In January 2018, the third group of New Voices were announced.
 The group consists of:

 Lotta Elstad, Lars Petter Sveen, Øystein Morten, Heidi Sævareid and Gudrun Skretting.